Tornado outbreak of April 9–11, 2011: Non-tornadic events

+Hail and wind event

 Accompanying the tornadoes, large hail and high winds also impacted parts of the Midwest.
 Initially, these events associated with the outbreak were confined to Iowa and parts of Nebraska and Minnesota on April 9.
 In Iowa, hail was measured up to 3.5 in in diameter, resulting in some damage to homes and cars.
 On April 10, a large line of severe storms produced damage from northern Minnesota southward to the Texas-Mexico border.
 Most damage along this line resulted from straight-line winds; however, Wisconsin, 2 to 2.5 in diameter hail in La Crosse broke windows, dented cars and damaged homes.
 Roughly 3,200 insurance claims worth $12 million were later made in the city.
 Elsewhere in the state, winds up to 65 mph downed numerous trees and power lines and in some instances tore roofs of buildings.

 In Texas, winds as high as 95 mph caused extensive damage to homes and businesses, resulting in roughly $100 million in damage.
 Numerous trees were felled across the region and a few structures were destroyed.
 In Dallas County, a few carports collapsed.
 Near Venus, 82 mph winds damaged five homes.

+Derecho event

 On April 11, a strong derecho brought widespread damage to much of northern Alabama as well as parts of Mississippi, Georgia and Tennessee.
 Near Brent, Alabama, a wind gust of 110 mph was recorded 70 ft up on a radio tower.

 Aftermath

+An aerial view of the damage in Mapleton, Iowa by the Iowa National Guard.

 Within days of the tornadoes in Iowa, excavators were brought in to clear debris and tear down homes that were damaged beyond repair.
 On May 5, nearly a month after the outbreak, President Barack Obama signed a federal disaster declaration for Buena Vista, Cherokee, Ida, Monona, Pocahontas and Sac Counties in Iowa.
 This allowed for government aid to be sent to the region and aid in recovery efforts.
 The declaration remained in effect until May 1, 2012.
 A disaster outreach center was opened on May 6 at the Mapleton City Hall and the American Legion Post in Varina and would remain open through May 26.
 At these places, residents would be allowed to apply for small business and homeowner loans up to $2 million and $200,000 respectively.

+In September 2019, Varina reopened their post office at a new location in the community eight years after the damaging EF3 tornado that tracked through Sac, Buena Vista and Pocahontas counties.
+Prior to its return, the community's postal office was temporarily relocated to Fonda for the time being.